2023-08-20 18:59:00

 Rarely has a power struggle between the players and the team boss been played out as openly and over such a long period as in Spain.
 Ten months ago, 15 players announced in a public statement that they would withdraw from the national team if team boss Jorge Vilda, who had been in office since 2015, stayed at the World Cup.
 Twelve players have also implemented the announcement.
 The long-term coach was accused of less intensive training and bad tactics and, above all, control mania.

-Vilda was also relieved after the triumph.
+Vilda was also relieved following the triumph.
 “It’s difficult to describe, it’s a huge joy.
 I’m incredibly proud of this team.
 We’ve shown that we can fight, that we can suffer.
 We believed in ourselves and are world champions.
 Now we want to celebrate.
 I can I can only imagine the excitement in Spain.
 We’re going to celebrate and we don’t know when it’s going to end.”
-However, the distance between the team and the coach was felt again and again during this tournament.
+However, the distance between the team and the coach was felt once more and once more during this tournament.

 Photo gallery: This is how the Spaniards celebrate their World Cup success